July 2005 Archives

 "Approved standard FDA tests also show that non-stick coatings used for cookware sold under the Teflon© brand, do not contain any PFOA...Like any household product, cookware coated with Teflon© non-stick is safe when used properly.
 Teflon© is a trusted brand and is used all over the world by millions of people every day."

 PFOA is currently not regulated by the EPA.
 Although the European Union, Canada and Japan have taken actions to limit potentially toxic chemicals, the United States has been far less proactive.
 There are several explanations for this.
 Federal oversight was postponed in the late 1990's, according to the Environmental Working Group (EWG), when the chemical industry offered to voluntarily test chemicals being produced in large volumes.
 There are also logistical issues to effective regulation.
-The Toxic Substance Control Act (TSCA) is procedurally daunting, making it exceedingly difficult to regulate toxins.
-As well, the General Accounting Office (GAO) determined in 2001 that the agency provided biased reports since its panelists were often affiliated with the companies whose chemicals they were reporting about.
+The Toxic Substance Control Act (TSCA) is procedurally daunting, making it exceedingly difficult to regulate toxicants.
+As well, the Government Accountability Office (GAO) determined in 2001 that the agency provided biased reports, because its panelists were often affiliated with the companies whose chemicals they were reporting about.

-For these reasons and more, the EPA has only requested health data on fewer the 200 chemicals since 1979 and as a result, the agency has been attracting steady criticism for years.
-Theo Colburn, a pioneer for low-dose toxicity research, noted in an an interview with PBS Frontline, that the EPA does little to protect people who depend on their oversight of potential toxins, and that it ignores existing research evidence about health hazards.
-A recent (GAO) report also determined that the EPA is weak on regulating chemicals and protecting public health.
-As the EWG reported:
+For these reasons and more, the EPA has only requested health data on fewer the 200 chemicals since 1979, resulting in increased criticism.
+Theo Colburn, a pioneer for low-dose toxicity research, noted in an an interview with PBS Frontline, that the EPA does little to protect people who depend on their oversight of potential toxicants, and that it ignores existing research evidence about health hazards.
+A recent (GAO) report found that the EPA is weak on regulating chemicals and protecting public health.
+As the EWG told the NYT:

 "If the E.P.A. were to take action against PFOA, it would be the first major regulation of a chemical in more than 15 years.
 Of the more than 80,000 chemicals that have been in commercial use since World War II, just five types are regulated: PCB's, halogenated chlorofluoroalkanes, dioxin, asbestos and hexavalent chromium."